yotarok/bobbin/examples/gcp/README.md

 ## Setup client environment

-The configuration is provided as an Ansible playbook.
-Therefore, you need Ansible for proceeding.
-In Ubuntu, Ansible can be installed via the following
+The configuration is provided as an [Ansible](https://www.ansible.com/) playbook.
+Therefore, you need to install Ansible for proceeding the process described below.
+For Ubuntu Linux, Ansible can be installed by the following
 command:

 ```
 sudo apt install ansible
 ```

-The required python packages for client processing can be installed to venv by running the following script.
+The additional required python packages can be installed to venv by running the following script.

 ```
 # Hereafter, all command-line snippets below assumes that the current working